cooperwalbrun/rust-template/CONTRIBUTING.md

 The main facility used for interacting with this project's lifecycle (build/test/format/lint) is [cargo-make](https://sagiegurari.github.io/cargo-make).
-Therefore, this is the only dependency you need to install on your machine:
+Therefore, this is the only dependency you need to install on your machine in order to make all of this project's commands available to you:

 ```bash
 cargo install cargo-make